DISCUSS

 Unknown (South Indian, 19th century)

-Playing card (ganjifa): Krishna Riding a "Composite" Horse (Fashioned from a Mosaic of Individual Ladies)
+Playing card (ganjifa): Krishna Riding a "Composite" Horse (Fashioned from a Mosaic of Individual Ladies), 19th century

 opaque watercolor on leather with varnish